JethroGerwolf/TicTacToe/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+I used Visual Studio 2022 to develop the software.
+I also used .Net 8.0 to create the application.
+I used C# as the programming language.
+I also used GitHub to host the code and to track changes.

 # Useful Websites